FarronF/limerick-council-meetings/meetings/2020/02/05-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 8th January 2020.md

 Application Form.
 Applicants approved for housing for longer than one year

-have the option to request a change to their areas of choice.--- 4
+have the option to request a change to their areas of choice.
+---
+4

 QUESTIONS